AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Premium Service/Pricing/Global advanced mitigation.md

 If the two advanced mitigations for the month of an Anti-DDoS Premium Insurance Plan instance has been used up, you can purchase additional global advanced mitigations to achieve more unlimited mitigation capabilities.

-**Note:** Sales of global advanced mitigation is suspended temporarily.
-For now, you cannot purchase new global advanced mitigations.
-We are sorry for causing you inconvenience.

 Each month, Anti-DDoS Premium Insurance Plan provides two advanced mitigations by default, featuring unlimited mitigation capabilities.
 This protects your businesses against DDoS attacks within 24 hours after an attack has been detected, and consumes one advanced mitigation.

 If the business suffers from frequent large-traffic attacks, the two advanced mitigations of Anti-DDoS Premium Insurance Plan may be not enough to guarantee the service availability.
 In this case, you can purchase global advanced mitigations to obtain more advanced mitigations for the Anti-DDoS Premium instances in your account.